- Contractors' Corner

 2017 – Phase 1 Construction Completion

-2020 – Phase 2 Additional project work identified and underway; completion anticipated fall 2020.
+2020 – Phase 2 Additional project construction is underway and is anticipated to be complete by December 2020.

 $10,907,849 – Phase 1 Project Construction